 13. Chat and Chew Table Facilitator

-Indicate whether you would be interested in serving as a volunteer Chat and Chew table facilitator at National Conference (small group discussion on Thursday, July 28).
+Indicate whether you have interest in serving as a volunteer Chat and Chew table facilitator at National Conference (small group discussion on Thursday, July 27).
 The topic would be based on your proposal.
 Facilitators will be selected at a later date, independent of the workshop proposal selection process, based on space and topic needs.

 As a reminder, workshops may not be used as a forum for advertising specific programs, products or services.

-The National Conference Planning Committee will evaluate the following for each workshop proposal:
+The National Conference Planning Committee will evaluate each workshop proposal on the following:

 Share this page